diizk/diizk/README.md

 ### Hi there 👋!
-My name is Lucas Nunes and I'm a Web Developer woking in Lavras, Brazil.
+My name is Lucas Nunes and I'm a Web Developer working in Lavras, Brazil.

 ### BIO
 - 🔭 I'm currently working on Web Developement